New, more capable technologies continuously replace perfectly functional old ones. Change isn’t new. Why do we resist it?

 Unwanted, Unwelcome Change

 Their managers decided to replace their IBM typewriters with WANG word-processors.
-They did not like it at all!
-I was assigned the task to take away their typewriters with that glorious keyboard.
-I think my seniors dumped the task on me because they didn’t want to be caught in the cross-fire that ensued.
+The translators did not like it at all!
+I was unlucky soul assigned the task to take away their typewriters with that glorious keyboard.
+I think my seniors dumped it on me because they didn’t want to be caught in the cross-fire that ensued.

 I took away their beloved keyboard.
 In one swift blow, I became the devil, not the managers who set the policy.